emilioziniades/gossip-gloomers/README.md

 [`maelstrom`](https://github.com/jepsen-io/maelstrom) runs the nodes, sending client messages and verifying that the nodes have the correct behaviour.

 I use a combination of Nix and Just to run tests.
-Nix is used to build to go binaries and install maelstrom.
+Nix is used to build to Go binaries and install maelstrom.
 Just is used to invoke tests with the required arguments.
 `just all` runs all the tests.